mizu.js

 Priority49 — CONTENT_CLEANING

-Clean up element subtree from specified content.
+Clean up the element and its children from specified content.

 <div *clean="">